Header image courtesy of @lavina.hk (via Instagram)

 Served straight from the oven onto the plate, the cheesecake comes piping hot, with its filling so wonderfully ooey-gooey that the cake nearly collapses onto itself.
 On the side, the raspberry sorbet cuts through the richness of the molten dessert and creates an addictive hot-and-cold contrast that keeps us coming back for more.

 Pica Pica, G/F, Kai Tak Commercial Building, Shop G & H, 317–321 Des Voeux Road Central, Sheung Wan | (+852) 2811 9880

-A Chinese dumpling and noodles restaurant might not be the most conventional place to find a Basque burnt cheesecake, but at $20 a pop, you really can’t beat the price.
-You will be tempted to go ham with the dumplings when you see the supremely affordable menu at this Sham Shui Po neighbourhood gem, but the savvy diner will know to save room for their house-made burnt cheesecake.
-Their take on the Basque burnt cheesecake also draws from the Japanese-style cheesecake, with a less browned surface and a texture that feels delicate and light to the taste.
-Yet at the same time, you still get the caramelized flavour around the edges and a luscious, half-baked interior that is rich in cheesy flavour.
+A Chinese dumpling and noodle restaurant might not be the most conventional place to find a delicious Basque burnt cheesecake, but at $28 a pop, you really can’t beat the price.
+You will be tempted to go overboard with ordering dumplings when you see the supremely affordable menu at this Sham Shui Po neighbourhood gem, but the savvy diner will know to save room for the house-made burnt cheesecake.

 Homey Dumpling’s take on the Basque original also draws from the Japanese-style cheesecake, with a less browned surface and a texture that feels delicate and light to the taste.
 At the same time, you still get the caramelised flavour around the edges and a luscious half-baked interior that is rich in cheesy goodness.